 With an allowance up to 8-10 inches width between each stitching, you’ll get a lot of room to be creative with your design.

-It’s quite good for hand quilting and easier to quilt than 100% cotton battings as the material feels more stable.
+It’s the best batting for hand tied quilt and easier to quilt than 100% cotton battings as the material feels more stable.
 But it does also make it heavier.

 It’s machine washable, and you can quilt it using machines also.
-You’ll find it an excellent choice for darker fabrics and a good choice for lighter fabrics.
+You’ll find it an excellent choice for dark fabrics and a good choice for lighter fabrics.